Spiced Red Lentil Hummus

 Place lentils in a strainer and pick over to remove any debris or old lentils.
 Rinse well under running water and set aside.

-Heat olive oil in a medium sized saucepan over medium heat and add shallots and garlic.
+Heat 3 tablespoons of olive oil in a medium sized saucepan over medium heat and add shallots and garlic.
 Cook for 2-3 minutes until shallots begin to soften, but not brown.
 Stir in ½ teaspoon black pepper, coriander, cumin, pimenton, curry, cayenne pepper, ginger, nutmeg and lentils and add broth.
 Bring to a rapid simmer and immediately reduce heat to a low simmer.
 Cook, uncovered, for approximately 12-15 minutes until all liquid is absorbed and lentils are soft.
 If lentils begin to stick or dry out before they are cooked, add stock by the spoonful until lentils are tender.
-Lentils will have an oatmeal-like consistency.* Stir in 1 teaspoon salt** and allow lentils to cool to room temperature.
+Lentils will have an oatmeal-like consistency.* Stir in 1 teaspoon salt and allow lentils to cool to room temperature.

 Puree garbanzo beans in a food processor, adding Greek yogurt and blend until smooth.
 If mixture is too dry sprinkle in some water.
 Add parsley, mint, lemon juice, 1 teaspoon salt, ½ black pepper, cooled lentils and pulse to combine.
 Drizzle in ¼ cup of olive oil and puree until all the olive oil is incorporated and hummus is smooth.
 Adjust salt and pepper to taste.